Everest Base Camp Trek with Helicopter Return

 The stretch of Dingboche towards Lobuche first heads steeply uphill through the rocky and rugged trail.
 After 1 hour of ascent through the Himalayan pastureland, you reach Dughlaphedi(4620m), a small settlement of the Sherpas.

-There is a huge glacial moraine that you will cross through before reaching Dughlaphedi.
+You will cross a huge glacial moraine before reaching Dughlaphedi.
 At Dughla, we have a tea break before heading further towards Lobuche.

 The stretch of Lobuche is a gentle climb for about 45 minutes.
 As you reach Lobuche, a vast ice wall of Mount Nuptse appears before you.